quackingduck-archive/handcode/doc/descisions.md

 ---

 ints are default signed (twos compliment encoded), so `i8` means signed and `ui8` means unsigned. i think i'm following an informal convention here

+using node `Buffer` class, not interested in browser compatibility right now